Muslim conquests in the Indian subcontinent: Vijayanagara

 The city flourished between the 14th century and 16th century, during the height of the Vijayanagara Empire.
 During this time, it was often in conflict with the kingdoms which rose in the Northern Deccan, and which are often collectively termed the Deccan Sultanates.
 The Vijaynagara Empire successfully resisted Muslim invasions for centuries.
 But in 1565, the empire's armies suffered a massive and catastrophic defeat at the hands of an alliance of the Sultanates, and the capital was taken.
 The victorious armies then razed, depopulated and destroyed the city over several months.
 The empire continued its slow decline, but the original capital was not reoccupied or rebuilt.

 Somnath

-Around 1024 AD, during the reign of Bhima I, Mahmud of Ghazni raided Gujarat, and plundered the Somnath temple.
+Around 1024 CE, during the reign of Bhima I, Mahmud of Ghazni raided Gujarat, and plundered the Somnath temple.
 According to an 1169 inscription, Bhima rebuilt the temple.
 This inscription does not mention any destruction caused by Mahmud, and states that the temple had "decayed due to time".
 In 1299, Alauddin Khalji's army under the leadership of Ulugh Khan defeated Karandev II of the Vaghela dynasty, and sacked the Somnath temple.
 In 1665, the temple, was once again ordered to be destroyed by Mughal emperor Aurangzeb.
 In 1702, he ordered that if Hindus had revived worship there, it should be demolished completely.